kev7n11f/too-humble-couture-site/PRINTIFY-SETUP-GUIDE.md

 **Priority samples to order:**

-1. VERY HUMBLE Tee (your bestseller)
+1. OBVIOUSLY HUMBLE Tee (your bestseller)
 2. NOT BRAGGING Hoodie (high-margin item)
 3. LOWKEY Cap (accessory check)
 4. One pair of joggers